wmcbrine/PDCurses/docs/README.md

 --------

 - To rebuild MANUAL.md from the "man page" sections of the source code, type "./mkman.sh".
-Needs a Unix-like shell and a Python interpreter.
+Needs a Unix-like shell and an Awk interpreter.

 [User's Guide]: USERS.md